 Genova Diagnostics is a global clinical laboratory that supports healthcare providers in the personalised treatment and prevention of chronic disease.
 Genova Diagnostics is a resource for innovative laboratory testing, professional consultations in laboratory medicine, and laboratory diagnostics webinars.

-Genova are partnering with Nutri Advanced for ‘The Science of Health with Dr. Jeffrey Bland’.
-Hosted in County Hall, London, on 15th June, The Science of Health promises to be the biggest single day functional medicine event of 2019.
-Tickets are available here.
+Genova partnered with Nutri Advanced for ‘The Science of Health with Dr. Jeffrey Bland’.
+Hosted in County Hall, London, on the 15th June, The Science of Health was the biggest single day functional medicine event of 2019.
+Purchase the full seminar recording.

 Genova’s tests range from gastrointestinal and immunology profiles, nutritional profiles, endocrinology profiles, genomics profiles and environmental profiles.

 Genova’s gastrointestinal profiles range from gut immunology profile to full GI Effects® Comprehensive Stool Profile.

 The GI Effects® Comprehensive Stool Profile is a broad assessment of the gastrointestinal tract that offers valuable insight into digestive function, intestinal inflammation, and the intestinal microbiome.

 It can reveal important information about the root cause of many common gastrointestinal symptoms such as gas, bloating, indigestion, abdominal pain, diarrhoea, and constipation.
 This stool analysis utilises biomarkers such as Calprotectin to differentiate between Inflammatory Bowel Disease (IBD) and Irritable Bowel Syndrome (IBS).
 In addition, Genova's GI Effects test can be used to evaluate patients with a clinical history that suggests a gastrointestinal infection or dysbiosis.